Automatically Power Back on Servers After a Power Outage With a Raspberry Pi and Wake on Lan

 [Unit]

-Description=Run the script that monitors physical servers' responsiveness and power them back on if needed
+Description=Monitor physical servers responsiveness and power them back on if needed

 After=network-online.target